 STATEMENT OF HON.
-LOUIS W. SULLIVAN, M.D., SECRETARY OF HEALTH AND HUMAN SERVICES (1989-1993), AND PRESI-DENT, MOREHOUSE SCHOOL OF MEDICINE, ATLANTA, GA out their lives.
+LOUIS W. SULLIVAN, M.D., SECRETARY OF HEALTH AND HUMAN SERVICES (1989-1993), AND PRESI-DENT, MOREHOUSE SCHOOL OF MEDICINE, ATLANTA, GA

 Dr. SULLIVAN.
 Thank you very much, Mr. Chairman and members of the committee.
 It is a great pleasure and honor to have this opportunity to appear before you today.